CodingNomads/stayathome-mentorship/README.md

 ---

-- ✅ You want to help people affected by COVID-19
-- ✅ You know some coding
+Want to help people during COVID-19?
+Share your skills as a volunteer mentor with a student who lost their job due to the global lock-downs:

-- ✅ You can spare 1 hour of your time per week
+- ✅ Spend 1 hour / week mentoring a student
+- ✅ Teach the skills you excel at to help others advance their careers
+- ✅ Offer companionship and support in this time of need

-[Apply here](https://codingnomads.github.io/stayathome-mentorship/index.html) to become a temporary pro-bono mentor and get paired with a learner who lost their job due to this pandemic.
-You can help them take their first steps towards a career in tech.
-We provide all the resources for free 💰❌, because this situation sucks and we want to try to help.
+[Apply here](https://codingnomads.github.io/stayathome-mentorship/index.html) to become a temporary volunteer mentor with CodingNomads’ #StayAtHome Mentorship Program.
+Get paired with a student who wants to learn your skills, and help them take steps towards a new career.
+This is an entirely free service, and an opportunity for all of us to make the best use of our time and resources to help our global community.
 [More info](https://github.com/CodingNomads/stayathome-mentorship/blob/master/README.md)

 ---

-### Know Someone Who Needs This?
+### Know Someone Who Needs to Learn New Skills?

-If you know someone who could benefit from this program, please forward them the following message:
+Please forward them the following message:

 ---

-- 😕 You lost your job due to COVID-19
-- 🏠 You want to self-isolate to #flattenthecurve
-- 🤖 You want to learn programming to future-proof your skills
+Did you lose your job because of COVID-19 😷, and want to learn new skills to future-proof your career 📚?

-[Apply here](https://codingnomads.github.io/stayathome-mentorship/students.html) for access to free learning materials, our community slack and forum, and for getting paired with a pro-bono mentor.
-All for free 💰❌, because this situation sucks and we want to try to help.
+[Apply here](https://codingnomads.github.io/stayathome-mentorship/students.html) for CodingNomads’ #StayAtHome Mentorship Program, where you can get access to free learning materials, our community Slack and forum, and get paired with a pro-bono mentor - subject to availability.
+Let’s all make the best use of our time at home while we #flattenthecurve!

 ---